iberodev/EntityFramework6394/README.md

 # EntityFramework6394

-This is a Sample project created with ASP.NET Core 1.0.0 and EF Core 1.0.0 to show the issue with [the filtering problem] (https://github.com/aspnet/EntityFramework/issues/6394)
+This is a Sample project created with ASP.NET Core 1.0.0 and EF Core 1.0.0 to show the issue with [the argument null problem] (https://github.com/aspnet/EntityFramework/issues/6394) but unfortunately it cannot reproduce the issue.

 # Instructions to reproduce
 * Clone this repository